1998 UCLA vs. Miami football game: Aftermath and impact

 As UCLA exited the field, Miami fans taunted them with "Rose Bowl!
 Rose Bowl!" chants, since the loss meant that the Bruins would, as the Pac-10 champion, have to settle for representing the conference in the annual Rose Bowl Game against Wisconsin.
 The Rose Bowl had historically been seen as the ultimate destination for any Pac-10 team; with the advent of the BCS system that guaranteed a #1 vs. #2 championship game regardless of conference affiliation, it was instead viewed as a consolation prize for a UCLA team that had national championship aspirations.
 Had UCLA won and qualified to play for the national championship, Arizona would have received the Rose Bowl berth thanks to the Wildcats' second-place finish in the Pac-10 standings; Arizona instead played in that season's Holiday Bowl, where they defeated Nebraska 23–20.
 Arizona, who joined the Pac-10 in 1978, never played in the Rose Bowl before leaving the conference in 2023 and have yet to do so to this day.

 UCLA, meanwhile, lost the Rose Bowl to Wisconsin by a score of 38–31; they finished ranked eighth in the AP and coaches' polls.
 1998 also marked the final time that the Bruins won what eventually became the Pac-12; UCLA announced its departure to join the Big Ten for 2024 and failed to win the conference title in its final season.

 Miami, meanwhile, earned a berth in the MicronPC Bowl (held in nearby Pro Player Stadium in Miami Gardens), where they dominated North Carolina State in a decisive 46-23 win.
 Some Miami fans have viewed the 1998 triumph over UCLA as a key moment that kickstarted Miami's rise back to the top tier of the college football landscape, which culminated in a dominant 2001 campaign.

+When the day was done, Tennessee had won their game to advance to the Fiesta Bowl.
+Kansas State, which had a chance to clinch their own berth in the game with a win, lost to Texas A&M and thus were denied a chance to play for the national championship; their loss resulted in the team missing the BCS altogether, as they were not selected as an at-large, and after being spurned by the Cotton and Holiday Bowls they accepted a bid to the Alamo Bowl, which they also lost.

-With UCLA losing, and Kansas State losing to Texas A&M in overtime in the Big XII championship, Florida State advanced to second place in the polls and earned the national championship berth against Tennessee in the Fiesta Bowl.
+With both UCLA and Kansas State losing, which they needed to have happen in order to secure a berth in the Fiesta Bowl, Florida State qualified for their second national championship game in three years, having played in the Sugar Bowl two years earlier and lost to eventual national champion and in-state rival Florida.